 Having been wiped out on the Atlantic Coast, gray whales can only be seen along the Pacific Coast.
 The best time to see gray whales is from about November through mid-May as they migrate between Alaska and Baja California.

 If you’re planning a summer trip to Orange County or Southern California, you won’t be disappointed.
 May through November, you can spot the majestic blue whales.
-They’re easy to spot in clear conditions due to their ability to blow water as high as 40 feet into the air. and tend to swim slowly.
-During these summer months, blue whales migrate to cooler polar waters to feed.
+They’re easy to spot in clear conditions due to their ability to blow water as high as 40 feet into the air and tend to swim slowly.
+During these summer months, blue whales migrate to colder polar waters to feed.

 What types of whales can I see on a Dana Point whale watching excursion?